ShaistaSultana1011/Diabetes-Prediction-Dashboard/README.md

 Power BI – For data visualization and interactive dashboarding

-Excel/CSV – For data preprocessing and exploration
+Excel/CSV – For Dataset,Data cleaning

+Kaggle – for sourcing the dataset